euctrl-pru/website/references/methodology/unimpeded_taxi-out_time.md

 In such a case, new unimpeded taxi-out times will be calculated in order to consider the impact of these changes.

-{% image check2.jpg alt="Verification of monthly statistics" %}
+{% img check2.jpg alt:"Verification of monthly statistics" title:"Verification of monthly statistics" %}

 Every month the following checks are carried out for each of the airports: